 How to report a repair

 You can report a repair by phoning 01733 385030, 24 hours a day, 7 days a week.
-Anyone living in sheltered accommodation should speak to their Scheme Manager in the first instance.
+If you live in sheltered accommodation, speak to your Scheme Manager in the first instance.

 You are here: Page 1 of 4